March 23, 2026 · ZETUP Team

 Q: What is the absolute minimum cost to start a company in Dubai?
 A: The Dubai Instant License starts from AED 5,000 for a select number of activities.
 For a standard mainland LLC, expect a minimum of AED 25,000–30,000 including all government fees and a flexi-desk office, before any visas.

 Q: Can I set up a company without a physical office?
 A: You need a registered address with an Ejari contract.
 A flexi-desk (virtual office) starting from AED 5,000/year satisfies this requirement without physical office space.
-However, your visa quota is linked to your office space — flexi-desks typically support 1–3 visas.
+However, your visa quota is linked to your office space — flexi-desks often support a limited number of visas (commonly cited as 1–3), but the exact quota varies by licence route and immigration rules — confirm your specific allocation with DET/GDRFA.

 Q: How does ZETUP's pricing compare to Virtuzone or Creative Zone?
 A: We cannot speak to their specific pricing, but we can tell you that ZETUP's formation quote includes every cost in an itemised breakdown — our fee, government fees, and third-party costs — with no hidden charges.
 We encourage you to compare line-by-line with any other provider.